 What to pack for Railay Beach

-If you’re planning a visit to Railay Beach and further afield in Asia, you’re probably wondering what to pack.
+If you’re planning a visit to Railay Beach, you’re probably wondering what to pack for Thailand.

-Since Railay Bay has some of the most unspoiled beaches in Thailand, you’re probably going to spend most of your time on the beach.
-Railay Beach has a very relaxed vibe too, so there’s no need to dress up.
+Since Railay has some of the most unspoiled beaches in Thailand, you’re likely to spend most of your time on the beach.
+Railay Beach has a very relaxed vibe, so there’s no need to dress up.
 Instead, opt for light, comfortable clothes, and pack whatever you would usually pack for any beach holiday.
 T’s, shorts, flip flops, and swimsuits are the norm here.
+Here are some great tips on what to wear in Thailand to help you plan the perfect wardrobe.

 Besides keeping your clothes simple, there are a few things I highly recommend you bring along to make the most of your Railay trip.